2.1 DOGS NEED A SOCIAL ENVIRONMENT, OR «PACK», IN WHICH THEY CAN DEVELOP. THEREFORE DOG OWNERS AND TRAINERS MUST LEARN THE LANGUAGE OF DOGS

 Why do I sometimes give a push, or poke, if the corrections are slightly stronger?
 Because the dog is then often in his own world/film/rush and I can help him to get back into the here and now.
 The push is just a 200-300 gram poke into the side, not a blow.

 How do I know how strong a correction needs to be?
-My experience here shows that a correction, which is weaker than the force/energy my dog uses for the unwanted behavior, is not sufficient.
+My experience here shows that a correction, which is weaker than the force/energy my dog uses for the unwanted behaviour, is not sufficient.
 Exactly in the same way a too strong will not be understood and processed, but rather leads to uncertainty and avoidance behaviour.

 That is why I consider it extremely important that the power of a correction (voice, posture and poke) should be calibrated exactly to the intensity of misconduct and that it should be consistently corrected one step above the level of the misconduct.
 Metaphorically speaking, if my dog treats another dog roughly with a strength 6, I correct with strength 7.
 A level 3 is not enough and therefore has no learning effect and a level 9 is too much.